 6 killed as bus, truck collide in Gopalganj

-At least six people were killed and 24 others injured in a head-on collision between a bus and a truck in Kashiani upazila of Gopalganj this morning.
+At least six people were killed and 24 others injured in a head-on collision between a bus and a truck in Kashiani upazila of Gopalganj yesterday morning.

-Four of the deceased were identified as Samad Ali, 40, Tania Afroj, 35, Sakibur Rahman, 35, and Roich Sheikh, 24.

 The accident took place on Dhaka-Khulna highway in Majhigati area around 7:45am, said Abdullah Hel Baki, sub-inspector of Bhanga Highway Police Station.